Leadership & Staff

 Fr.
 Lucas Rice

 Fr.
 Lucas Rice is a 2011 graduate of St. Vladimir's Orthodox Theological Seminary in Crestwood, NY.
 He was assigned as pastor of St. Michael parish in August 2019.
-His ministry–and his sanity–is greatly aided by his long-suffering wife, Khouriya Nicole.
-They make their home with their two young sons: Theodore (“Teddy”) and Gideon (“Giddy”) and two very stubborn Scottish Terriers.
+His ministry–and his sanity–is greatly aided by his long-suffering wife, Khouria Nicole.
+They make their home with their two young sons: Theodore (“Teddy”) and Gideon (“Giddy”) and three very stubborn Scottish Terriers.

 Fr.
 Lucas is a passionate student of history and of the Church Fathers.
 In addition to reading, he enjoys music–both playing and listening, podcasts, and DIY projects.
 He has even been known to ride a motorcycle every now and then.